Academic Catalog 2025-2026

 • Toro Forensics- is an award-winning Speech team that competes annually in Public Speaking, Debate, Oral Interpretation, and theatrical performance tournaments held throughout Southern California.
 Students acquire excellent training in speech support, articulation, organization, and non-verbal delivery skills.

-• The New African Grove Black Theatre Program (BTP) is a performing arts company comprised of students, alumni, and guest artists.
-The BTP offers performances, industry showcases, and community outreach that illuminates the Black experience for people of all ages and ethnic groups.
+• Black Theatre Collective is a performing arts company comprised of students, alumni, and guest artists.
+The Black Theatre Collective offers performances, industry showcases, and community outreach that illuminates the Black experience for people of all ages and ethnic groups.

 Graduation with Honors